The Institute's Newsmakers

 IFA Alumna Alexandra Munroe Featured in the New York Times

-In this piece for the New York Times, Edward M. Gomez considers IFA alumna Alexandra Munroe, the senior curator of Asian art at the Solomon R. Guggenheim Museum in New York and its first “senior adviser, global arts,” "one of the most visibly active and influential scholars who have taken a transnational approach to her work."
+In this piece for the New York Times, Edward M. Gomez considers Institute alumna Alexandra Munroe, the senior curator of Asian art at the Solomon R. Guggenheim Museum in New York and its first “senior adviser, global arts,” "one of the most visibly active and influential scholars who have taken a transnational approach to her work."
 The article details a "newer, so-called transnational approach" to telling this story of Modern art in museums, and Alexandra Munroe is on the cutting edge.

 March 14, 2016